 top of page

-23. Christ’s Second Coming And the Church
+23. Christ’s Second Coming And the Churches

 I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the word of God and the testimony of Jesus.
 On the Lord’s Day I was in the Spirit, and I heard behind me a loud voice like a trumpet, which said: “Write on a scroll what you see and send it to the seven churches… When I saw him, I fell at his feet as though dead.
 Then he placed his right hand on me and said: “Do not be afraid.
 I am the First and the Last.
 I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades.